sransara/speedscope-in-vscode/README.md

 ### Support opening remote files

-- Use "Open with..." from VSCode File Explorer like a local file
+- Use "Open with..." from VSCode File Explorer just like a local file

 ### Open a Speedscope view with command: `speedscope-in-vscode.openSpeedscope`

-### Directly open files

-(if relative path assume it is relative to the file being viewed)
+### From a Speedscope view jump to profiled source file locations

 - Ctrl + click on a colored block to open the associated file
 - Or click link to a file in the stack detail view

+(if relative path assume it is relative to the file being viewed)

 ## TODO